rifatarefin/treevada/text-paren-example/README.md

 S -> E
 E -> p E p | E o E | n
 ```
-Since this grammar consists solely of lowercase characters, Arvada will fail to learn it if run pretokenization.
+Since this grammar consists solely of lowercase characters, TreeVada will fail to learn it if run pretokenization.
 Add the --no-pretokenize flag to learn the ground truth grammar.

 First, test that the oracle program runs without error on the training examples:
 ```